File System Considerations

 ESP-IDF also provides the NVS Library API for simple data storage use cases, using keys to access associated values.
 While it is not a full-featured file system, it is a good choice for storing configuration data, calibration data, and similar information.
 For more details, see the NVS Library section.

-The most significant properties and features of above-mentioned file systems are summarised in the following table:
+The most significant properties and features of above-mentioned file systems are summarized in the following table:

 FatFS